ulivz/front-end-sharing/session-01 Basics/README.md

 ## 3. Working principle of browsers

+There is a very classic topic in the front-end field called：["**What really happens when you navigate to a URL?**"](http://igoro.com/archive/what-really-happens-when-you-navigate-to-a-url/), of course, DNS lookup and how to build TCP/IP connections are not the focus of this session. the focus of this section is know how the browser render the page after getting the HTML page content:

 <p align="center">
     <img src="img/5.png"/><br>
     <b>The basic flow of the rendering engine.</b>
 </p>

 <br>

+How do HTML and CSS collaborate?

 <p align="center">
     <img src="img/6.png"/><br>